Exact solution of the infinite-range dissipative transverse-field Ising model

 We can make this intuition more precise.
 We start with the identity $\text{tr}(\hat{\mathbb{S}}_-^{\dagger M} \hat{M}^z \hat{\mathbb{S}}_-^{M'}) = -M\text{tr}(\hat{\mathbb{S}}_-^{\dagger M}\hat{\mathbb{S}}_-^{M'})$ involving the (longitudinal) magnetization.
 As a result, we have the somewhat suggestive formula

 where $p_M = \|\binom{r}{M}\hat{\mathbb{S}}_-^M\|^2_\text{HS}$ is the size of the term proportional to $\hat{\mathbb{S}}_-^M$ in the expansion of $\hat{\Phi}$ with respect to the Hilbert-Schmidt norm.
-The sum of these coefficients recovers the normalization: $\mathcal N = \sum_M p_M$.
-Eq.~(\ref{eq:MzAverage}) makes precise the intuition described above: if the distribution $p_M$ is biased towards terms with $M \ll N$, then the magnetization density vanishes in the thermodynamic limit, and steady state is close to a depolarized state.
-The opposite occurs when the distribution is skewed towards terms with $M\to N$, in which case the steady state approaches a polarized state.
+Eq.~(\ref{eq:MzAverage}) makes precise the intuition described above: if the distribution $p_M$ is biased towards terms with $M \ll N$, then the magnetization density vanishes in the thermodynamic limit, and the steady state is close to a depolarized state.
+The opposite occurs when the distribution is skewed towards terms with $M\to N$, in which case the steady state approaches a completely polarized state.

 To understand the large-$N$ behavior, we write the magnetization density in the suggestive form

 with $m=M/N$ now a variable ranging between zero and one, representing how polarized the steady state is.
 Here, $f(m)\equiv -N^{-1}\log p_{Nm}$ is a dimensionless ``free energy" that controls the relative weight of the terms in the expansion of $\hat{\Phi}$.
 To approach the thermodynamic limit, we must hold $\bar{J}_\text{eff}:= NJ_\text{eff}$ fixed, which fixes the renormalized parameters $\bar{r}:= h^z_\text{eff}/\bar{J}_\text{eff}$, and $\bar{\lambda}_j := 2|\bar{J}_\text{eff}/h_j^x|^2$.